teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 Similarly to the numerous tools available on Galaxy, the [Galaxy Training Network](https://training.galaxyproject.org/) includes numerous tutorials.
 This tutorail will take you through the steps to display the most relevant tutorials on your community codex page.

-The pipeline creates an [interactive table with all tutorials and their metadata](https://galaxyproject.github.io/galaxy_codex/).
+The pipeline creates table with all the tutorials.
 This table can be **filtered to only include tutorials that are relevant to a specific research community**.

-The generated community-specific interactive table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.
+The generated community-specific table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.

 The pipeline is **fully automated** and executes on a **weekly** basis.
 Any research community can apply the pipeline to create a table specific to their community.